-Crs# Course Name Description Credit PB300 Post Bacc Independent Post-Baccalaureate Independent Studio: In consultation with their mentor, each student will undertake in- Studio depth, self-determined, studio exploration, engage in research relevant to their studio work, and participate in critique and dialog.
+PB300 Post Bacc Independent Studio Post-Baccalaureate Independent Studio: In consultation with their mentor, each student will undertake indepth, self-determined, studio exploration, engage in research relevant to their studio work, and participate in critique and dialog.
 Students may choose to take Independent Studio for 6 or 9 credits depending upon their desire/need to take an additional Elective or an Internship.
-6 to 9